-The iSHARE basic framework consists of eight functional roles that, depending on the situation, interact with each other based on the iSHARE scheme rules (see image below).
-Every role has a certain function in the overall scheme and bears certain responsibilities, as described later.
-In principle, the basic framework can be applied throughout the logistics sector.
-Do note that an organisation can fulfill several roles within the scheme, depending on the context and what service is consumed/provided.
+The iSHARE framework consists of seven functional roles that, depending on the situation, interact with each other based on the iSHARE scheme rules.
+Each role has a certain function in the overall scheme and bears certain responsibilities, in underlying pages.
+In principle, the iSHARE framework can be applied for service provision use cases throughout the logistics sector.
+Do note that a party can fulfill several roles within the scheme, depending on the context and what service is provided/consumed.
+The basic iSHARE framework looks as follows: